LeonKolyang/paigeant/README.md

 **Durable, asynchronous workflows for distributed AI agents**

-Paigeant offers the runway for Pydantic AI agents to show off.
-They can dive into long running tasks, dynamically bring other agents into the show and have a backup ready whenever they fail.
+Paigeant offers the runway for Pydantic AI agents to show off, let them dive into long running tasks, dynamically bring other agents into the show and have a backup ready whenever they fail.

 ## What does the show have to offer?